BLINDPEOPLEDONTSEECSHARP/FolderScanner/README.md

 (which it creates if not already present).

 # The Format
-Root: (Directory if scanned folder)
+"Root: (Directory if scanned folder)"
-FOLDER: folder1
+"FOLDER: folder1"
-- FILE: test.txt
+"- FILE: test.txt"